 Ionizing radiation does.
 Ionizing radiation has enough energy to knock electrons out of orbit, which forms ions.
 There are also a lot of applications for Ionizing radiation in the medical world.
 When used in a controlled environment, it’s not something to be afraid of; it’s just another tool requiring training and care.

 There are four types of ionizing radiation: alpha, beta, gamma, and neutron.

-Alpha radiation happens when an unstable atom emits two protons and two electrons.
-These particles are large and heavy; they can’t pass through your skin or paper, and travel less than a foot in the air.
+Radiation from alpha particles happens when an unstable atom emits two protons and two electrons.
+These alpha particles are large and heavy—they can’t pass through your skin or paper, and travel less than a foot in the air.
 This is why nuclear safety advisories tell people to immediately cover their noses and mouths with clothing or a handkerchief if they suspect an atomic weapon has detonated.
 It might sound silly because your t-shirt won’t do a thing to protect against gamma rays, but it will protect against some of the alpha-radioactive compounds being formed.

 Beta radiation happens when the unstable atom emits high-energy particles that can be either positive or negative.
 The beta particles are more energetic than alpha, but they are stopped by metals such as copper or aluminum and only travel a few feet through the air.

 Gamma rays are extremely high energy.
 They are short, high-frequency waves that move at the speed of light.
 They can kill living things, which is why they’re used to sterilize medical equipment.
 Gamma rays will travel through water and light metals like aluminum but are blocked with lead shielding.
 Gamma rays are simply energy; they don’t persist in the environment themselves, but they can permanently damage living tissue.